nigel-smk/av-elab/README.md

 #### 1. Setup your Qualtrics post-survey

   - Login to your Qualtrics account and create or edit your post-survey
-  - In your "Survey Flow", [add a new "Embedded Data" element](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/)
+  - In your "Survey Flow", as your first element, [add a new "Embedded Data" element](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/)
-  - Add 3 empty fields to the "Embedded Data" element: sid, pid, and stopTime
+  - Add 3 empty fields to the "Embedded Data" element: "sid", "pid", and "stopTime"
   - These fields will be filled by the webapp via the url query parameters when it redirects to your post-survey

 #### 2. Create a new study